Rabbi David Ellenson, Ph.D., z"l

 Chancellor Emeritus; I.H. and Anna Grancell Professor Emeritus of Jewish Religious Thought

-Internationally recognized for his publications and research in the areas of Jewish religious thought, ethics, and modern Jewish history, Rabbi Ellenson’s twelve years as President of the seminary of the Reform Movement (2001-2013) were distinguished by his devotion to sustaining HUC-JIR’s academic excellence.
+Internationally recognized for his publications and research in the areas of Jewish religious thought, ethics, and modern Jewish history, Rabbi Ellenson’s twelve years as President were distinguished by his devotion to sustaining HUC-JIR’s academic excellence.

-Under his leadership, the campuses and their research resources and facilities were greatly strengthened.
-In Cincinnati, he spearheaded the renovation of the renowned Klau Library and dedication of its Jewish Foundation of Cincinnati Pavilion; the construction of the Malloy Education Building and its Jewish Foundation of Cincinnati Electronic Classroom at the Jacob Rader Marcus Center of the American Jewish Archives; and creation of the Pines Faculty Center and Teller Lounge.
-The Los Angeles campus was renamed in memory of Jack H. Skirball, z”l.
-The Jerusalem campus was comprehensively renovated, and the Debbie Friedman School of Sacred Music was dedicated in New York.
+Introducing new distance learning initiatives, he strengthened the campuses and their research resources and facilities.
+He spearheaded the renovation of the renowned Klau Library and the dedication of its Jewish Foundation of Cincinnati Pavilion as well as the construction of the Malloy Education Building and its Jewish Foundation of Cincinnati Electronic Classroom at the Jacob Rader Marcus Center of the American Jewish Archives.
+During his tenure, the Los Angeles campus was renamed in memory of Jack H. Skirball, z”l, the Jerusalem campus was comprehensively renovated, and the Debbie Friedman School of Sacred Music was dedicated in New York.

-As a staunch advocate of Israel engagement for HUC-JIR’s students in shaping their future roles as leaders of the North American Jewish community, Rabbi Ellenson strengthened the Jerusalem campus’s programs and outreach to the larger Israeli community.
+As a staunch advocate of Israel engagement for HUC-JIR’s students in the North American Jewish community, Rabbi Ellenson strengthened the Jerusalem campus’s programs and outreach to the larger Israeli community.
 His tenure saw the exponential growth of the Israel Rabbinical Program, which prepares leaders for Israel’s Progressive Movement’s synagogues and communities.
 Furthermore, he initiated the development of a new M.A.
 Program in Pluralistic Jewish Education (with the Hebrew University’s Melton Centre), and the creation of the Blaustein Center for Pastoral Counseling and its pioneering programs introducing chaplaincy and bibliotherapy to Israeli society.
-He expanded the Year-In-Israel program for HUC-JIR’s rabbinical, cantorial, and education students with the creation of the Richard J. Scheuer Seminar and Mandel Initiative for Visionary Leadership, and implemented Israel Seminars for HUC-JIR’s graduate students and Executive M.A. in Jewish Education students, alongside the successful Israel Seminar for students in the School of Jewish Nonprofit Management.

-Widely respected for his scholarship, integrity, and menschlichkeit, Rabbi Ellenson’s collaborative leadership has reflected his commitment to advancing Jewish unity.
-He has forged closer ties between HUC-JIR and the Union for Reform Judaism, the Central Conference, and the other arms of the Reform Movement.
-At the same time, he has fostered interdenominational and interfaith relations, strengthening relationships among the Jewish seminaries, secular universities, and institutions of other faiths through academic and programmatic partnerships and collegiality, including the University of Southern California (USC) and Xavier University.
+Widely respected for his scholarship, integrity, and menschlichkeit, Rabbi Ellenson’s collaborative leadership reflected his commitment to advancing Jewish unity.
+He forged closer ties between HUC-JIR and the Union for Reform Judaism, the Central Conference of American Rabbis, the American Conference of Cantors, the Association of Reform Jewish Educators, and the other arms of the Reform Movement.
+At the same time, he fostered interdenominational and interfaith relations, strengthening relationships among the Jewish seminaries, secular universities, and institutions of other faiths through academic and programmatic partnerships, including the University of Southern California (USC) and Xavier University.

-He has written prolifically about emerging trends in American Jewish life, advocated for Jewish day schools, and spoken out on controversies in North American society, including LGBTQIA+ rights, marriage equality, stem cell research, and abortion ban laws.
-Furthermore, he has been a champion of the State of Israel’s right to security and peace in the face of Iran’s threats and the challenges of the Israel-Palestinian peace process.
-He has been an outspoken advocate for religious tolerance and pluralism in the Jewish State, on issues relating to who is a Jew, conversion laws, rabbinical bans on renting to Arabs, women‘s rights, and annulment of conversions.
-Through all of these efforts, he has demonstrated a passionate commitment to the people and State of Israel and the central role that Israel plays in the Reform Movement.
+He wrote prolifically about emerging trends in American Jewish life, advocated for Jewish day schools, and spoke out on key issues in North American society, including LGBTQIA+ rights, marriage equality, stem cell research, and abortion ban laws.
+He championed the State of Israel’s right to security and peace in the face of Iran’s threats and the challenges of the Israeli-Palestinian peace process.
+He was an outspoken advocate for religious tolerance and pluralism in the Jewish State.
+Through all of these efforts, he demonstrated a passionate commitment to the people and State of Israel and the central role that Israel plays in the Reform Movement.

 Rabbi Ellenson’s extensive publications include Tradition in Transition: Orthodoxy, Halakhah and the Boundaries of Modern Jewish History (1989), Rabbi Esriel Hildesheimer and the Creation of a Modern Jewish Orthodoxy (1990) (nominated for the National Jewish Book Council’s award for outstanding book in Jewish History, 1990), Between Tradition and Culture: The Dialectics of Jewish Religion and Identity in the Modern World (1994), and After Emancipation: Jewish Religious Responses to Modernity, which won the National Jewish Book Council’s Award as the outstanding book in Jewish Thought in 2005.
 Pledges of Jewish Allegiance: Conversion, Law, and Policymaking in 19th- and 20th-Century Orthodox Responsa, co-authored with Daniel Gordis (2012), was named a Finalist for the National Jewish Book Council’s Award in Scholarship in 2012.
 Jewish Meaning in a World of Choice was published in the Jewish Publication Society-University of Nebraska Scholar of Distinction Series in 2014.